nismod/smif/docs/getting_started.rst

         scenario_data:
         - file: electricity_demand.yaml
           parameter: electricity_demand
-          time_intervals: hourly_intervals.yaml
+          spatial_resolution: energy_regions
+          temporal_resolution: annual_interval
         - file: gas_demand.yaml
           parameter: gas_demand
-          time_intervals: hourly_intervals.yaml
+          spatial_resolution: energy_regions
+          temporal_resolution: annual_interval

 we define two yaml files, one each for the parameters `electricity_demand` and `gas_demand`.
-The ``time_intervals`` attribute allows the use of time intervals in the scenario files which are at a different temporal resolution to that expected by the sector model.
-In this case, both electricity_demand and gas_demand are linked to the same ``hourly_intervals.yaml`` file.
+The ``temporal_resolution`` attribute allows the use of time intervals in the scenario files which are at a different temporal resolution to that expected by the sector model.
+In this case, both electricity_demand and gas_demand are linked to the same ``annual_interval.yaml`` file.
-This is in the same format as the time_intervals.yaml file expected in the ``config_dir`` associated with the sector model.

 The scenario data should contain entries for (time_interval) ``name``, region, value, units and timestep (year).
 For example::